joelek/overdrive/readme.md

 * Add module with os dependencies.
 * Investigate possibility of reading lead-in and lead-out when cdrom error correction is turned off.
 * Investigate multi-session cdrom with several data tracks.
+* Optimize commands to not store silence between data and audio tracks.

 ## References